About

 Connecting Heads should be of interest to all health professionals.
 The posts include articles, interviews and videos relating to the paradigm shift which is taking place in the field of dentistry.

 I have been a member of The British Society for Integrated Dentistry (formerly the Study of Cranio-Mandibular Disorders) since its inception in the late 80’s.
-The website: http://www.integrateddentistry.org.uk is currently being updated.
+The website: http://www.integrateddentistry.org.uk is currently being updated but the membership list is current.

-Their journal, Cranio UK, is issued biannually and, since its inception I have been actively involved.
-I have now been granted honorary membership.
+Their journal, Cranio UK, is issued biannually and I have been actively involved.
 I retired from clinical practice in 2010 but I continued to lecture for several years giving presentations to final year students, at King’s Dental Institute (University of London) at the Guy’s campus and colleges of Osteopathy.
 I continue to give an annual presentation to the Osteopathic Centre for Children/Foundation for Paediatric Osteopathy.

 Biography